SquareGPS/navixy-api/docs/backend-api/resources/field_service/task/form/index.md

 #### errors

-*   201 – Not found in database (if there is no task or template with such id, or task has the “route” type)
+*   201 – Not found in database (if there is no task or template with such id, or task has the "route" type)
 *   247 – Entity already exists (if task already has form attached to it)
-*   255 – Invalid task state (if current task state is not “unassigned”, “assigned” or “arrived”)
+*   255 – Invalid task state (if current task state is not "unassigned", "assigned" or "arrived")